alvarengacarlos/VoteBR/README.md

 Clique no link e leia a [documentação oficial do contrato](./contract/docs/Index.md).

-Clique no link e leia a [documentação oficial da aplicação](./api-contract/docs/Index.md).
+Clique no link e leia a [documentação oficial da api do contrato](./api-contract/docs/Index.md).

 ## __Linceça__